Salary, Licensing Requirements and Employment Outlook: Everything You ACTUALLY Wanted to Know About a Career in Home Inspection

 Most people earning a great living as a home inspector migrated careers after years of trading too much physical effort for money.
 They spent long days grinding on their feet, their knees and their backs.
 Maybe they had a rotator cuff surgery.
 Maybe they never got around to seeing the doctor about their chronically bad fill-in-the-blank .

-Home inspectors aren’t sitting around getting lumpy in a cubicle, but on the spectrum of physical demands, it's must less demanding than physical labor.
+Home inspectors aren’t sitting around getting lumpy in a cubicle, but on the spectrum of physical demands, it's much less demanding than physical labor.

-Sign Up For a Home Inspector Training Class Today
+The First Thing You Should Do Is Sign Up For A Home Inspector Training Class Today.

 You CAN change your life and we can help you!